chakrakan/tictactoe/README.md

 # tictactoe

-A determisitic self-playing implementation of Tic Tac Toe in Swift where the AI uses minimax to find optimal placements for 'X' and 'O'
+A determisitic self-playing implementation of Tic Tac Toe in Swift where the AI uses minimax to find optimal placements for X's and O's